aliasgar1978/nettoolkit/docs/u_doc/pyvig/excel_making_using_cleanfiles.rst

 * As a First step to prepare the Excel database, there are a few pre-requisite custom inputs requires as below.
-* All custom function definitions will be your own native as per your requirement.
+* All custom functions/definitions are to be your owned code.

 -----